searx/searx/docs/utils/index.rst

 Tooling box ``utils/*``
 =======================

+In the folder :origin:`utils/` we maintain some tools useful for admins and developers.

 .. sidebar:: Work needed!

    Our scripts to maintain services do most support only systemd init process